RobZombie9043/odin-external-controller-setup/README.md

 ## Yuzu
 Yuzu does not allow binding of multiple controller inputs but does include a controller auto-mapping function but this requires you to go into the controls menu and auto-map the controller each time this is changed.

-An alternative work around is to set up Tasker to trigger on a controller connection event to run a task that edits the controller details in the config.ini file that Yuzu reads.
+An alternative somewhat hacky work around is to set up Tasker to trigger on a controller connection event to run a task that edits the controller details in the config.ini file that Yuzu reads.
 Note this only works if Yuzu is not running as the config file is loaded on app start up.
+I expect at some point this may cause issues with the config.ini file so it is probably a good idea to keep a backup of this but so far I have not run into any issues.

 In Tasker:
 - In the Profiles screen -> Click the + button to add a profile